precice/precice.github.io/pages/docs/configuration/configuration-export.md

 ## Visualization with ParaView

+### Loading series files

+VTK, VTU, and VTP exporters write a `.series` file at the end of the simulation unless they are configured to export iterations.
+A series file loads the entire dataset and maps each export to its actual time.
+This allows you to open a series directly from the terminal, which can be convenient at times.

+{% version 3.3.0 %}
+New in version 3.3.0.
+{% endversion %}

+### Applying displacements

+If you use a static reference mesh with point displacements, you will see the points in the static reference domain.
+You may want to use the **Warp By Vector** filter to apply the displacements before continuing with the visualization.

+### Visualize

 If you have not defined edges or triangles, the VTK/VTU/VTP files will only contain point data.
 You can visualize them in ParaView using either of:

-* Gaussians - A quick and easy way to visualize the vertex positions as well as scalar data.
+* **Point Gaussian** representation - A quick and easy way to visualize the vertex positions as well as scalar data.
+Adjust the `Gaussian Radius` to reduce overlap.
-* Glyphs - Note that more recent paraView version use as default representation 'arrows', which might be perpendicular in the 2D plane and therefore not visible by default.
-You might need to switch the representation.
+* **Glyph** filter - A quick way to visualize vectorial data using arrows, or scalar data using scaled boxes or spheres.
+Note that more recent ParaView version use `Arrow` as default `Glyph Type`, which might be perpendicular in the 2D plane and therefore not visible by default.
+You might need to switch the type.
-* A `Delaunay 2D` filter to get a surface from the points.
+* A **Delaunay 2D** filter to get a surface from the points.
 If your coupling surface is not XY-aligned, use the `best fitting plane` setting of the filter.
-If `Delaunay 2D` is not able to reconstruct a meaningful surface (i.e. in the case of a thin flap), `Delaunay 3D` may give a meaningful volume.
+If `Delaunay 2D` is not able to reconstruct a meaningful surface (i.e. in the case of a thin flap), **Delaunay 3D** may give a meaningful volume.